 Home Visitors

-Family Spirit was implemented by 130 home visitors in 2022.
+Family Spirit was implemented by 148 home visitors in 2023.
 The model recommends at least a high school diploma or GED and/or 2 or more years of related work experience for home visitors.
-Family Spirit recommends a caseload of up to 20-25 families for each full-time home visitor (100% full-time equivalent), depending on the stage of enrollment for each participant.
+Family Spirit recommends a caseload of up to 20 families for each fulltime home visitor (100% full-time equivalent), depending on the stage of enrollment for each participant.

 Supervisors

-Family Spirit was implemented by 50 supervisors in 2022.
+Family Spirit was implemented by 58 supervisors in 2023.
 The model recommends at least a college degree and/or relevant work experience for supervisors.

 Where is the model implemented?

-Family Spirit operated in 52 local agencies across 15 states in 2022.
+Family Spirit operated in 52 local agencies across 15 states in 2023.

 The NHVRC is a partnership of James Bell Associates and the Urban Institute.
-Support is provided by the Heising-Simons Foundation and previously was also provided by the Robert Wood Johnson Foundation.
-The views expressed here do not necessarily reflect the views of the foundations.
-For a detailed methodology, see the 2023 Home Visiting Yearbook.
+Support is provided by the Heising-Simons Foundation.
+The views expressed here do not necessarily reflect the views of the foundation.
+For a detailed methodology, see the 2024 Home Visiting Yearbook.

+Family Spirit

-Family Spirit Families Served Through Evidence-Based Home Visiting in 2022 home visits provided including 5,067 virtual visits families served
+Families Served Through Evidence-Based Home Visiting in 2023

+home visits provided including 4,402 virtual visits

+families served